Ohio House of Representatives: Sergeant-at-Arms

 The Sergeant-at-arms of the House of Representatives is tasked with maintaining security and order in the House.
 The Sergeant-at-arms may be ordered by the Speaker to clear the aisles if this is deemed necessary by the Speaker.
 Other duties of the Sergeant-at-arms include controlling admission to the building, serving subpoenas and warrants issued by the House, and bringing any members found to be absent without leave to the House.

 Standing Committees

-The Speaker of the House is in charge of naming all committees and subcommittees.

-The current standing committees, chairs, vice chairs, and ranking members are:
+The Speaker of the House is in charge of naming all committees.
+During the 136th General Assembly (2025–2026) the standing committees, chairs, vice chairs, and ranking members were: